Chthonic-Studio/ld58/README.md

 ---

 ## 1. High Concept
 Place and combine specialized biomechanical tiles on a grid to generate resources via emergent synergies.
 Over time, Blight spreads—disrupting or disabling tiles—forcing adaptive restructuring.
 The core tension: optimize a living engine of mutually amplifying parts before entropy overwhelms it.
+While you do so, the tiles generate power/income and the higher their level and optimization, the more income they produce, but the more vulnerable it makes your structure.
+Upgrading tiles costs income, and moving, reestructuring, destroying tiles costs income.
+The game gets segmented into levels, and you have to reach the level goal of income to have a You Win and progress to the next level.

+### The theme of the game is Collector

 ---